Ergus/matrix-client-server-local/Readme.md

 1. Open a terminal and start the server: `cargo run -r --bin server`
 2. Open another terminal and start a client: `cargo run -r --bin client 14 14 3 5`

-Remember that the command line arguments are:
+The command line arguments are:

 - m: rows = $2^m$